Buckhill/linux-package-installer/README.md

-linux-package-manager
+linux-package-installer
 =====================

-LPI enables you to easily set up various LAMP/LEMP components through an easy to use wizard
+LPI enables you to easily set up various LAMP components through an easy to use wizard